di/talks/goodhackerbadhacker/talk.md

 ![fit](images/ticket_taker.jpg)

-^ When you're at the bus you show it to a guy in a dayglow vest
+^ When you're at the bus you show it to the first person you see in a dayglow vest

 ---